Why NYT Columnist Frank Bruni Believes White People Can Talk about Race, Too.

 On a daily basis I consume a significant amount of political news and I’m always looking for the hot button topics and issues.
 Among some of my most watched news and business outlets including CNBC, CNN, Bloomberg, and Charlie Rose, one of my favorite shows to watch for the diverse spread of guests and perspectives is Real Time with Bill Maher.
 If you aren’t aware Bill Maher is a comedian and political commentator and host of his own show Real Time with Bill Maher which is now in it’s 15th season on HBO.
 The show airs on Friday nights.
 While watching episode 435 that aired on August 25th with Rev. Jesse Jackson, Democratic Strategist Paul Begala, Policy commentator Nayyera Haq, and Matt Welch who is the Editor-at-Large of the reason.com, my attention was drawn to another guest on the show that brought up an interesting topic on race conversations, and race relations for that matter.
 The guest was New York Times columnist Frank Bruni who also appeared on the panel and was asked about a column he had recently written dated August 12th in the New York Times titled, “I’m a White Man.
 Hear Me Out.”

 Not only is Frank white, but he’s also gay.
-Notwithstanding that I wanted to write about his perspective and I hope that with him being gay that it doesn’t cause you to linger to far off of my position with his article.
+Notwithstanding that, I wanted to write about his perspective and I hope that with him being gay that it doesn’t cause you to linger too far off of my position with his article.

 I thought his argument was interesting in many ways so I read his column after watching his exchange with Bill Maher.